blockdeep/otro/README.md

 - **BLS** only if the `bls` feature is enabled.
 - **RSA** only if the `rsa` feature is enabled.

-Bear in mind that in all cases the payload is expected to be hashed with the `blake2_256` algorithm.
+Bear in mind that in all cases the payload is expected to be hashed with the `blake2_256` algorithm, except Ethereum, which uses `keccak256`.

 ## Key Concepts